AztecProtocol/engineering-designs/in-progress/8754-slashing-and staking.md

 ### Exiting Slashed Validators

 Slashed validtors should be exited from the validator set in addition to being slashed.
 The remaining stake of a slashed validator can be withdrawn after `SLASHING_WITHDRAW_DELAY` time.
+This delay is longer than the exit delay for non-slashed validators.

 Slashed validators can rejoin the validator set at a later time.

 ### Changes to existing architecture